boazbk/tcs/lec_10_efficient_alg.md

 ### Primality testing

-Another classical computational problem that has been of interest since the ancient greeks is to determine whether a given number $N$ is prime or composite.
+Another classical computational problem, that has been of interest since the ancient greeks, is to determine whether a given number $N$ is prime or composite.
 Clearly we can do so by trying to divide it with all the numbers in $2,\ldots,N-1$, but this would take at least $N$ steps which is _exponential_ in its bit complexity $n = \log N$.
 We can reduce these $N$ steps to $\sqrt{N}$ by observing that if $N$ is a composite of the form $N=PQ$ then either $P$ or $Q$ is smaller than $\sqrt{N}$.
+But this is still quite terrible.
+If $N$ is a $1024$ bit integer, $\sqrt{N}$ is about $2^{512}$, and so running this algorithm on such an input would take much more than the lifetime of the universe.

-However, it turns out we can do radically better.
+Luckily, it turns out we can do radically better.
 In the 1970's, Rabin and Miller gave _probabilistic_ algorithms to determine whether a given number $N$ is prime or composite in time $poly(n)$ for $n=\log N$.
 We will discuss the probabilistic model of computation later in this course.
 In 2002, Agrawal, Kayal, and Saxena found a deterministic $poly(n)$ time algorithm for this problem.